Start9Labs/documentation/site/source/user-manual/backups/backup-mount.rst

 Mount a Backup
 --------------

-#. :ref:`Setup SSH Access<ssh>` to and connect to your server via SSH.
+#. :ref:`Setup SSH Access<ssh>` and connect to your server via SSH.
 Elevate yourself to root once in:

     .. code-block:: bash